South Korea entry requirements for Jordan passport holders

 Exceptions & conditions

-• Holders of valid US, Canada, Australia, New Zealand, or Schengen visas may transit without a visa for up to 24 hours.
+• Holders of valid visas for the US, Canada, Australia, New Zealand, or Schengen states may transit visa-free for up to 30 days when arriving from or departing to those countries.

 Transit hubsIncheon International Airport (ICN) · Gimpo International Airport (GMP) · Jeju International Airport (CJU)